antoash/pytorch-LeNET/README.md

-# LeNET-
+# pytorch-LeNET
-My implementation of LeNET by Yann LeCun for the MNIST dataset.
+My implementation of LeNET by Yann LeCun on the MNIST dataset using the Pytorch framework.